kospex/kospex/README.md

 This way we have a nice deterministic way of separating different orgs, potentially different instances (e.g. you have an on premise bitbucket and use GitHub.com) as well.

-using the command from Step 2, running the kospex shell should look like this

-> shell-kospex.sh ~/code ~/kospex

-While this might seem a little odd, it means all our git creds and apps are outside the running docker container, and we just mount the local filesystem to do analysis.

 ## Key Use Cases and features

  - Identify technology landscape